gabriel-ing/Quickstarts/Interoperability/BusinessService.md

 ### Adding Configureable settings

-We can  add configurable settings to the Business Service by creating properties for the settings, then adding them to the SETTINGS parameter.
+We can  add configurable settings to the Business Service (or any other component) by creating properties for the settings, then adding them to the SETTINGS parameter.
 In this example we are going to make the message target configurable, this is the business process that the message will be sent to.
 To do this, we add

 ```
 Property MessageTarget As %String;
 ```
-To create the property to store the setting and
+To create the property which the setting is stored in.
+Then the property can be added to the configuration settings with:

 ```
 Parameter SETTINGS = "MessageTarget:Basic";
 ```